 Max Hastings’ book reports the tragedy of the Korean War (1950-1953) fought by United Nations forces against North Korea and China.
 The end of the Korean War is a return to its beginning with no winners and mostly losers at the 38th parallel.
-Hastings begins by suggesting that South Korea ultimately benefited from its continued separation as two countries but one wonders if the cost of human blood and treasure is worth today’s North and South Korean reality.
+Hastings suggests that South Korea ultimately benefited from its continued separation as two countries but one wonders if the cost of human blood and treasure is worth today’s North and South Korean reality.

-Are foreign-nation’ interventions only new history or a second coming of repeat tragedies?
+Are foreign-nation’ interventions new history or a second coming of repeat tragedies?
 America repeats many of Korea’s mistakes in Vietnam and Iraq.

-Hastings characterizes Syngman Rhee, South Korea’s leader (1948-1960), as corrupt, though less corrupt and venal than his North Korean counterpart, Kim il sung (1945-1994).
+Hastings characterizes Syngman Rhee, South Korea’s leader (1948-1960), as corrupt as Kim il-Sung’s regime in North Korea.
 (A “Truth and Reconciliation Commission” estimated 100,000 to 200,000 Korean deaths were instigated by Syngman Rhee’s regime.)

 (Rudolph Rummel, a Political Science professor at the University of Hawaii, writes in “Statistics of Democide” that 350,000 to over 3,000,000 Korean deaths are attributed to Kim Il Sung’s North Korean reign.)

 Vietnam’s Ngo Dinh Diem history is one of corruption — as totalitarian and politically repressive as Rhee’s South Korean government.
 The wars in Korea and Vietnam are over but their history seems tragic and repetitive.

 There is little question that Hussein was a despicable ruler; i.e. he murdered his own people and repressed the population of his country just as Rhee, and Kim il sung did in Korea.

 MacArthur believed China should be attacked to end Chinese incursion into North Korea; if Truman had not intervened, the Korean war would have escalated.
-No command intervention was possible in Iraq because the second Bush was President; not a General subject to his Commander and Chief.
-With faulty intelligence, the second Bush administration convinced Congress that invasion of Iraq was a necessity.
+No command intervention was possible in Iraq because the second Bush was President, the supreme commander; not a mere General, subject to his Commander and Chief.
+With faulty intelligence, the second Bush administration convinced Congress that invasion of Iraq and removal of Hussein was a moral, if not real-politic, necessity.

 America’s invasion (the capture, trial, and execution of Hussein) leaves Iraq in a condition that may be no better than North Korea’s.
-It seems whenever one thinks they know what is good for another there is a cognitive dissonance between what one wants and what one gets.
+It seems whenever one thinks they know what is good for another, there is a cognitive dissonance between what one wants and what one gets.

-He notes the use of over burdened, lackadaisical American military personnel and hostile South Korean soldiers as guards that let the inmates control the prison compounds.
+He notes the use of over burdened, lackadaisical American military personnel and hostile South Korean soldiers as guards.
+These “guards” abused or abdicated their responsibility; they let inmates control prison compounds.
 Hastings tells of prisoners at Koje-do being hung by their testicles and drowned by water hoses secured to their mouths.
-How different is that from a naked prisoner at Abu Ghraib or reported water boarding of enemy combatants?
+How different is that from a naked prisoner at Abu Ghraib being abused by American soldiers or reported water boarding of Al Qaeda’ combatants by the CIA?

 When did human beings become “Sammys”, “Commies”, “Dinks”, “Skinnies”, “Gooks”, “Charlies”, and “Towel Heads”?
 War brings out the worst in human beings by demonizing the enemy making killing more socially and psychologically acceptable.

-An irony of Hastings report of brain wash failure is the Orwellian control presently exercised in North Korea by Kim Jong il, the new Dear Leader.
-(The current Dear Leader, Kim Jong-un, follows his father’s footsteps when he becomes Leader, after his father’s state funeral on 12/28/11.
-He appears, in 2013, to be following the same path of intimidation, repression, and North Korean’ victimization as his father and grandfather.)
+An irony of Hastings report of brain wash failure lies in the Orwellian control presently exercised in North Korea by Kim Jong il, the new Dear Leader.
+(The current Dear Leader, Kim Jong-un, follows in his father’s footsteps in 2013.
+Kim Jong-un seems to be following the same path of intimidation, repression, and North Korean’ victimization as his father and grandfather.)